OWASP/OWASP-Subtractive-Hardening-Top-10/README.md

 - IDS/IPS
 - Endpoint detection

-This hierarchy reflects the project's belief that the elimination of an attack path is generally more effective than detecting its use.
+This hierarchy reflects the project's belief that the elimination of an attack path is generally more effective than detecting its use as described in the [Assumption Burden Principle](https://github.com/OWASP/OWASP-Subtractive-Hardening-Top-10/blob/main/HierarchyOfEfficacy.md).

 # Project Structure